How to File a DBA in Maine

 A DBA, also known as “Doing Business As,” “Trade Name,” “Assumed Name,” or “Fictitious Business Name,” is a name used by a business that is different from the legal name of the business.

-When a business wants to operate under a name other than their legal name, the state of Maine, like most states, requires the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Maine, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register for a Maine DBA?